Table of Contents

 - A clear licence

-One of the ways to make sure your data will not become reuseless in the long term is to choose a data repository which has these attributes built into the infrastructure for submitting your dataset.
-In the interest of FAIR data, researchers are advised to deposit their data, along with all the documentation needed to make sure they can be reused, in a research data archive with both the explicit goal and the necessary expertise to store data sustainably and maintain their usability (Van Berchum & Grootveld, 2017).
+One of the ways to make sure your data will not become useless in the long-run is to choose a (trusted) data repository which has these attributes built into its infrastructure for dataset submission.
+It is the interest of FAIR data that researchers deposit their data, along with all the documentation needed for their understanding and re-use, in a (trusted) research data archive that has an explicit goal of data preservation and the necessary expertise to store data sustainably and maintain their usability (Van Berchum & Grootveld, 2017).

 Making data FAIR is a joint responsibility of researchers and data repositories.
 In a comprehensive document, the Swiss National Science Foundation explains (SNF, n.d.) how the responsibilities of both are distinct.

 In the chapter on archiving and publishing data, we will guide you in making the FAIRest choice for entrusting your data.

 Want to know how FAIR your data are?
 Have a look at the checklist by Jones and Grootveld (2017).